 Cut your boards.
 I used my circular saw to do this very quickly, but all you really need is a miter box and saw for these teeny cuts.

-I should also note you could sand the lattice boards to make them completely smooth, but I wanted a bit of texture for character so I let them be.
+You could sand the lattice boards to make them completely smooth, but I wanted a bit of texture for character so I let them be.
 Alternatively, you could also leave them raw or stain them for a different look.

 After the paint has completely dried, dry fit your boards once more and use clamps to hold them in place.
 Glue the boards to the canvas one by one, securing with the clamps.
 Allow to dry and hang.
 If you’re impatient like me, you can always use your nail gun to secure the boards to the frame and hang immediately.
 The nails are so tiny they didn’t even need filling.

 And that is all folks.
-I used command strips to hang the frame.
+I used command strips to hang the canvas frame.
 So so easy for a little bit more glam.

 What do you think?